chreekat/brittany/doc/implementation/bridoc-api.md

 - docSetParSpacing and docForceParSpacing

-  We say a node has "ParSpacing" if it looks like a `docPar` result.. it has a headline and (indented) content in new lines.
+  We say a node has "ParSpacing" if it looks like a `docPar` result: it has a headline and (indented) content in new lines.
 This property can propagate somewhat non-trivially upwards and is used by certain parents.
 It mainly provides nice layouting choices in cases such as: